kamilburda/gimp-export-layers/docs/sections/Customizing-Export.md

 --------------

 Tags attached to layers allow you to customize each layer individually.
-To attach a tag to one or more layers, select them in the [layer name preview](#preview), right-click on the selection and choose your tag.
+To attach a tag to one or more layers, select them in the preview, right-click on the selection and choose your tag.
 Tagged layers are indicated with a tag icon in the preview.

 Adding or removing tags modifies the current image.
 Save the image to keep the tags permanently.

 Currently, Export Layers recognizes only "Background" and "Foreground" tags during processing.
-However, you can still add custom tags if desired - right-click anywhere on the layer name preview, select "Add tag..." and name your new tag.
+However, you can still add custom tags if desired - right-click anywhere on the preview, select "Add tag..." and name your new tag.
 You can then add the tag to any layer.

-To remove custom tags, you must first remove them from all layers, then right-click anywhere on the layer name preview, select "Remove tag..." and select the tag you wish to remove.
+To remove custom tags, you must first remove them from all layers, then right-click anywhere on the preview, select "Remove tag..." and select the tag you wish to remove.